Rainbow Family: Gatherings

 The Rainbow Family is best known for its large annual American Gatherings (i.e., U.S. "Nationals" or "Annuals") which are held on U.S. Forest Service and Bureau of Land Management (or B.L.M.) land.
-These U.S. Annual Gatherings usually attract between 8,000 and 20,000 participants.
+These U.S. Annual Gatherings have attracted up to 20,000 participants, but attendance has fallen to 10,000 participants in recent years.

 In addition to these larger U.S. Annuals, individuals practice this throughout the year in dozens of other countries.
 "World Gatherings" are also held from time to time in various countries.
 Other activities include regional Gatherings (or Regionals) and retreats.
 There are also small, local activities such as local drum circles, potlucks, music related events, and campouts.

 The first European Rainbow gathering took place in 1983.
 In 1992, American immigrants organized the first Rainbow gathering in Israel, which was extended to six weeks.

 Money is not used (or not encouraged), camps set up kitchens to share food, and there is a circle on the Fourth of July to pray for peace.

 Colorado law enforcement agencies and the U.S. Forest Service indicated they expected a month-long gathering in 2022 for the 50th anniversary of the first official Gathering.